MX-XZ/MX-XZ.github.io/_posts/2024-05-17-second-article.md

 On our (me, Dingyuan, Felix and Letícia) trip to the palace, we also made Jakob (Zimmermann) who recently finished his bachelor thesis under Maria.
 Turns out -- this was news to me -- that his result and his thesis got cited by Jacob Fox and he will be going to Berlin for Szabó!
 To think that I graded that guy's homework just two years ago for an introductory class in graph theory$\dots$

 To be fair, I am going to Atlanta for my PhD in less than three months.
 Time really moves.
 At least I also got to spend some time with friends today too. :)

+Update: It is very likely that we will not submit our paper as the key observation can actually be found in one of the paper's cited by us$\dots$